sbcshop/PiArm/README.md

 # PiArm

-PiArm is a Raspberry Pi based Robotic Arm with 6 DOF
+PiArm is a Raspberry Pi based DIY robotic arm outfitted with 6-axis digital computerized servo motors and 360 degrees of rotation liberation designed and developed for kids, makers, and techies.

 **Steps for PiArm software installation:**
 1. Open Terminal and download the code by writing: